-Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
-Operation and maintenance of assets with relation to water.
+Strategic Integrated Project (SIP) PGDS GOALS KZN PGDP Strategic Objective Umgungundlovu PRIORITIES Umgeni Water Projects Progress to Date (as of April 2016) BUDGET (subject to review) LOCALITY OUTCOME (AS PER 14 OUTCOMES) Sub-Outcome (of the 14 Outcomes) SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
 Vulindlela Upgrade Upgrade the Vulindlela pumps and optimise the bulk system to meet the increasing demands in the Vulindlela area.
 This project includes the Groenekloof Reservoir Upgrade.
 Design has commenced.
 Anticipated date of completion is 2025.
 Total Project Cost: R287,112,000 (subject to review).
-Budget (subject to review): 2017/2018 - R4,038,000 2021/2022 - R48,962,000 2022/2023 - R158,238,000 2023/2024 - R48,538,000 2024/2025 - R25,215,000 Wards 2, 3 and 9 in Msunduzi Municipality and Wards 7, 8 and 9 in uMngeni Municipality.
-Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
-Operation and maintenance of assets with relation to water.
-TableMountainUpgradeThe TableMountainUpgradehasbeenrequestedbyUmgungundlovuDistrictMunicipality to look at theaugmentationoftheexistinginfrastructuretomeetcurrentandfuturedemand.
+Budget (subject to review): 2016/2017 - R4,038,000 2021/2022 - R48,962,000 2022/2023 - R158,238,000 2023/2024 - R48,538,000 2024/2025 - R25,215,000 Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
+Table Mountain Upgrade The Table Mountain Upgrade has been requested by Umgungundlovu District Municipality to look at the augmentation of the existing infrastructure to meet current and future demand.
 Feasibility.
 Total Project Cost: R100,000,000 (subject to review).
 Budget (subject to review): 2021/2022 - R1,000,000 2022/2023 - R30,000,000 2024/2025 - R30,000,000 2025/2026 - R9,000,000 Wards 1 and 2 in Mkhambathini Municipality.
-Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply Address backlogs in terms of the MDG.
-Operation and maintenance of assets with relation to water.
-Camperdown WWW progress.
-Total Project Cost: R3,722,000 (subject to review).
-Budget (subject to review): 2017/2018 - R961,000 Wards 1 and 2 in Mkhambathini Municipality.
+Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured SIP 18 - Water and Sanitation Goal 4: Strategic Infrastructure Strategic Objective 4.5: Improve Water Resource Management and Supply - Address backlogs in terms of the MDG Operation and maintenance of assets with relation to water.
+Camperdown WWW Detailed design in progress.
+Anticipated date of completion is Jul 2017. , .
+Wards 1 and 2 in Mkhambathini Municipality.
 Outcome 6: An efficient, competitive and responsive economic infrastructure network Sub-outcome 4: Maintenance and supply availability of our bulk water resources ensured